Reduce Taxes By An IRS Offer In Compromise

-Tax settlements with the IRS can help avoid an unnecessary bankruptcy and can end the nightmare of bank levies, asset seizures, and wage executions.
-An effective Offer can provide a reasonable tax settlement that will eliminate excessive and burdensome tax payments.
+Tax settlements with the IRS can help avoid an unnecessary bankruptcy and can end the nightmare of bank levies, asset seizures and wage executions.
+An effective offer can provide a reasonable tax settlement that will eliminate excessive and burdensome tax payments.
 Don’t be fooled by scam artists that promise “pennies on the dollar” settlements.
-Yes, it is true that I have gotten exceptional deals for a few clients, nevertheless the determination of the Offer amount is based upon your assets, liabilities and income.
+Yes, it is true that I have gotten exceptional deals for a few clients; nevertheless, the determination of the offer amount is based upon your assets, liabilities and income.

-Special Rules for Unemployed Taxpayers
+Special Rules For Unemployed Taxpayers

-Starting March, 2010, IRS employees will be permitted to consider a taxpayer’s current income and potential for future income when negotiating an offer in compromise.
+According to IRC Section 7122, starting March, 2010, “IRS employees will be permitted to consider a taxpayer’s current income and potential for future income when negotiating an offer in compromise.
 Normally, the standard practice is to judge an offer amount on a taxpayer’s earnings in prior years.
 This new step provides greater flexibility when considering offers in compromise from the unemployed.
-The IRS may also require that a taxpayer entering into an offer in compromise agree to pay more if the taxpayer’s financial situation improves significantly.
+The IRS may also require that a taxpayer entering into an offer in compromise agree to pay more if the taxpayer’s financial situation improves significantly.”

-How to Get an Offer in Compromise
+How To Get An Offer In Compromise

-The Offer in Compromise process for reducing tax liability has three basic elements:
+The offer in compromise process for reducing tax liability has three basic elements:

-This difficult and time consuming process of lowering your taxes can be very valuable.
+This difficult and time-consuming process of lowering your taxes can be very valuable.